-David Tennant returns to the West End to play the title role in Patrick Marber’s Don Juan in Soho.
+David Tennant returns to the West End to play the title role in CP Taylor’s classic play GOOD at the Playhouse Theatre.

 David Tennant has enjoyed a long and varied stage, TV and film career including roles at most of the UK’s major subsidised theatres, including the Royal Court and the RSC.